Deposit per booking, what you pay now: Adult/Child » $400 Trip Cost per booking: Adult » $1095, Child » $890

 3-day trips to Pittsburg Landing – 34 Miles

 Boise, ID is the closest major airport to Cambridge, ID.
-We meet for the trip in Cambridge at 7PM Mountain Time.
+We will be doing an orientation over the phone.
+Call us once you arrive.
 It is easiest to rent a car in Boise and travel 2 hours to Cambridge.

 Driving Directions from Boise to Cambridge: